Meloidogyne graminis

 Hosts:

-Type Host: St. Augustine Grass (Stenotaphrum secundatum)
+Type Host: St. Augustine Grass (Stenotaphrum secundatum) and a large number of other grasses.

 For an extensive host range list for this species, click